handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

     ![](images/troubleshooting_kubelet_pvc_metrics.png)

-- To clean up the Elasticsearch index, you can deploy curator as below
+- To clean up the Elasticsearch index, you can deploy a curator as shown below:

   ```shell
     kubectl apply -f curator.yaml
   ```

-  You can check the cronjob schedule with following command
+  You can check the cronjob schedule with following command:

   ```shell
     kubectl get cronjob